The-Orange-Dot/project-usagi/README.md

 ### Brain
 - **Ollama** - For generative ai (llama3.1)

 **Note**: Depending on what you need, you can use Llama, Minstrel, or Deepseek.
 Deepseek has less personality than the other models, but I'm currently using llama3.1 (8b) due to hardware constraints.
-I'm currently using a 4070 for a conversational ai, instant results is crucial.
+I'm currently using a 4080 for a conversational ai, instant results is crucial.
 Hopefully, I can get my hands on a 4090 and try the llama3.3 (70b) in the future.
 (Or an a100.
 Let me dream.)

 ## Mouth
+These are the current TTS generators that I'm testing.
+Mocchan says that she would have a voice of a pouty, lazy teen.
+I have to listen to her.

 - **Coqui.ai TTS**

 **Note**: Still need a better TTS model to work with.
 This is a skill issue.

+- **Fish Speech(1.4)**

+**Note**: I'm really impressed with this model, and I'm hoping to work with it.
+But it's such a pain to install.
+I give up.

+**E2/F5 TTS**

+**Note**: This is the best model i could find.
+The quality is amazing.
+So far it takes 5-6 seconds to produce audio.

 ## Installing Dependencies
 ### Setup for raspi 5